MindK product academy

 Senior Developer Rate Comparison

 Developer rates aren’t the only factor that determines the web development costs.
-Vendor size, project complexity, choice of technology, and functional and non-functional requirements are also important.
+Vendor size, project complexity, choice of technology, the use of AI, functional and non-functional requirements are also important.

 Clients often overlook infrastructure and cloud costs.
 MindK once consulted a SaaS company with $210M in funding.
 Each month, they overpaid $14,000 for AWS services, managed databases, and testing environments.